Te Reo o te Wai - The Language of the Water

 Aroha Flynn Boyle

 Shout out to Rod and Jane for all their awesome mahi with these tauira!
-(Photo credit Sally Young)
+(Photo credit RNZ/Sally Young)

 The children have received a lot from te taiao in their sessions so it was just as important for them to give back.
 They have spent sessions planting in wetlands, QEII blocks, and a new public walkway along the river bank.